• Skip to primary navigation

 Jump to Recipe·Print Recipe

 This easy Vegan Tofu Chocolate Mousse requires just 4 wholesome ingredients and is so easy to make.
-It’s rich, creamy, yet also airy and light.
+It’s rich and creamy, yet also airy and light.
 Perfect for your chocolate craving.

 vegan chocolate mousse in glass jar on table